Villa Elisa Refinery

-Villa Elisa Refinery is an oil refinery located in Villa Elisa, 15 km from Asunción close to the Paraguay River and is owned by the Paraguay national oil company Petróleos Paraguayos.
+Villa Elisa Refinery is an oil refinery located in Villa Elisa, 15 km from Asunción, close to the Paraguay River, and owned by the Paraguay national oil company Petróleos Paraguayos.
 The refinery is capable of processing 7500 oilbbl of crude oil per day (1,200 m^{3}/day) and produces lubricants, diesel, kerosene, naphtha and LPG.

 The refining complex also has 42 tanks used to retain crude oil and refined products with a total capacity of 320,000 m^{3} and four LPG tanks with a capacity of 2,000 m^{3} each.
 There is also an oil terminal located on the Paraguay River that has 27 jetties and a loading and unloading capacity of 10,000 m^{3} per day, and a barge terminal used for loading and unloading of LPG.